erdinc09/MarkdownEditView/README.md

 ## How To Install

 * For Linux, MacOs and Windows you can download the plugin from [releases](https://github.com/erdinc09/MarkdownEditView/releases).
-* Since QtCreator is not packaged with qtwebengine, you need to install following dependencies from qt installation to qtcreator directory.
+* Since QtCreator is not packaged with qtwebengine, you need to install following dependencies from qt installation to qtcreator (qtcreator that MarkdownEditView will be installed!) directory.
 This process will be automatized later by the plugin.
-  * Qt5.15.2 must be installed with QtWebEngine dependency.
+  * Qt5.15.2 must be installed with QtWebEngine dependency (we will copy the dependencies from here).
   * For __linux:__
     * copy  `<Qt Installation Path>`/5.15.2/gcc_64/lib/libQt5WebChannel.so*       to `<Ct Creator Ins Path>`/lib/Qt/lib
     * copy  `<Qt Installation Path>`/5.15.2/gcc_64/lib/libQt5WebEngine.so*        to `<Ct Creator Ins Path>`/lib/Qt/lib